Welcome to St. Ann’s Episcopal Church!

 Generally speaking, visitors are welcome to visit the property Monday – Saturday from 9 AM to sunset and Sunday (if not attending worship services) from 11:30 AM to sunset.
 The Stone Chapel opens when the property does but usually closes around 5:30 PM.

 However, there are days and times each week, when the property and church are not open to the public because of wedding rehearsals and ceremonies, baptisms, and memorial services.
 If you are planning to visit on a particular day, please contact us to learn if there are any events planned that would limit your access to the church and/or property.

 Visitors are asked to wear shirts and shoes and refrain from smoking.
 You are welcome to picnic and we ask that you help maintain the property by taking all refuse with you.
-Our groundskeeper, Reggie Sargent, is a wonderful ambassador and will be delighted to answer questions and share history about St. Ann’s.
+Our sexton, Reggie Sargent, is a wonderful ambassador and will be delighted to answer questions and share history about St. Ann’s.